rabbitmq/rabbitmq-website/site/kubernetes/operator/operator-monitoring.md

 kubectl get customresourcedefinitions.apiextensions.k8s.io podmonitors.monitoring.coreos.com
 </pre>

-If this command returns an error, you do not have the Prometheus Operator deployed.
+If this command returns an error, the Kubernetes cluster does not have the Prometheus Operator deployed.

 Next, create a YAML file named `rabbitmq-podmonitor.yaml` with the following contents: